EXCLUSIVE-Western oil exploration in Somalia may spark conflict -UN report

 The experts suggested that Norway's development assistance to Somalia could be used "as a cover for its commercial interests there," a claim it said Norwegian International Development Minister Heikki Eidsvoll Holmas has denied.

 Norway's U.N. mission did not immediately respond to a request for further comment.
-(Reporting by Michelle Nichols; Editing by Paul Simao and Jackie Frank)
+(Reporting by Michelle Nichols; Editing by Paul Simao)

 MELBOURNE, April 3 Statdrome PTE, a metals and energy trading company backed by ex-Trafigura and Marc Rich traders, has set up in the Asian commodity trading hub of Singapore, the company said.